FlyUltra/TheCraftBlock/README.md

 4. And have fun!

 ## License
-ForestChannelAPI is licensed under the permissive MIT license.
+TheCraftBlock is licensed under the permissive MIT license.
 Please see [`LICENSE.txt`](https://github.com/Fly_Ultra/TheCraftBlock/blob/master/LICENSE.txt) for more information.